MdSamsuzzohaShayon/youthspike-event-management/README.md

  - [05:50](https://www.loom.com/share/7mbba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone

 ### Update - 2
- - We don't see the new userid.
-Just emails.
-(Prevent duplicate username when updating and assigning captain)
- - One the match filter, set current by default
- - When you have the search box on matches.
-If you don't type the exact first letter of the first word of the description of the match nothing shows up.
-Can you change it to be any word or letters being searvhed?
-We also really love the search by opponent box.
-That will be awesome
- - Also, when we add a picture and update for a player, it is not showing on the player list unless we refresh.
-From the player table.
- - In public view the match desciption is not showing.
- - when we got to the 2-point net selection.
-It says I was going to eliminate a net first but had no options to select
  - Here is where we are currently at with the redesign.
 The green team name I’ll be what happens when the team wins.
 We will have a couple additions for the subbing solutions.
 But this is pretty close to our thoughts for this next version.
  - THen of course, a player can never sub out more than 1 time in a match unless every player on the team has subbed out at least one time.
 So when we play 6 round matches, some players will need to sub out a second time, this is when someone will have a scond sub number like SR1,6.
 Meaning they subbed round 1 and 6
  - Auto assign need to work properly